-- 1. The assessment method, including the weighing of components, is to be clear such that the student can ascertain how the result was reached. - 2.
-Written examinations will be assessed, with due observance of the provisions contained in Article 10 section 1, on the basis of model answers and standards that have been laid down in writing in advance and that may be revised during correction. - 3.
-A result will be indicated by a mark, a V (voldaan pass), an O (onvoldoende fail) or a VR (vrijstelling exemption). - 4.
-A final mark for a subject will be expressed in a whole or half mark from 1.0 to 10.0.
+- 1. The assessment method, including the weighing of components, is to be clear so that the student can ascertain how the result was reached. - 2.
+Examinations will be assessed on the basis of model answers and standards that have been laid down in writing in advance and that may be revised during correction.
+If the same examination is administered by more than one examiner (whether or not simultaneously) and the results are also assessed by more than one examiner, the assessment shall take place according to the aforementioned provisions.
+Where applicable, the Board of Examiners will appoint prime responsibility for the examination to one examiner. - 3.
+Final results will be registered in Osiris, and indicated by a mark (numeric grade), a V (voldaan pass), an O (onvoldoende fail) or a VR (vrijstelling exemption). - 4.
+A final mark for a subject will be registered to one decimal place from 1.0 to 10.0.
+In Osiris, these marks are then automatically rounded to a whole or half mark.
 The meaning of the marks is as follows:

 9.5 - 10.0 Excellent

 8.5 - 9.0 Very good

 7.5 - 8.0 Good

 6.5 - 7.0 More than satisfactory

 6.0 Satisfactory

 4.5 - 5.5 Nearly satisfactory

-3.5 - 4.0 Unsatisfactory
+3.5 - 4.0 Poor

 1.0 - 3.0 Very poor

-- 5. When rounding of the marks to half and whole figures, three-tenths, four-tenths, eight-tenths and nine-tenths will be rounded up and one-tenth, two-tenths, six-tenths and seventenths will be rounded down. - 6.
+- 5. When rounding of the marks to half and whole figures, three-tenths, four-tenths, eighttenths and nine-tenths will be rounded up and one-tenth, two-tenths, six-tenths and seventenths will be rounded down. - 6.
 If a subject consists of more than one component, the subject overview in the study guide will indicate how the final mark will be determined.
-The following provisions apply in this respect: - The mark for a part of a subject will be expressed in decimals, and hundredths greater than or equal to 0.05 will be rounded up and hundredths lower than 0.05 will be rounded down. - Results for interim examinations or assessments for practical exercises may only be included as part of the final mark if they are 5.0 or higher.
-In the event of a lower mark, no final mark will be given. - If a subject consist of two components or more a final grade is calculated as follows: for each part a minimum of 5.0 is obtained, the rounded weighted average of the partial grades is 6.0 or higher, the weight is the number of credits. - 7.
+The following provisions apply in this respect: - The mark for a part of a subject will be expressed in decimals, and hundredths greater than or equal to 0.05 will be rounded up and hundredths lower than 0.05 will be rounded down - Results for interim examinations or assessments for practical exercises may only be included as part of the final mark if they are 5.0 or higher.
+In the event of a lower mark, no final mark will be given. - If a subject consists of two components or more a final grade is calculated as follows: for each part a minimum of 5.0 is obtained, the rounded weighted average of the partial grades is 6.0 or higher, the weight is the number of credits. - 7.
 Final marks that are earned in another degree programme at this or another Dutch university will be adopted as they have been given, as a whole figure or half figure or as a decimal figure.
-The definition that the other degree programme attributes to those marks will also be adopted. - The provisions of Article 27 apply to final marks that are earned abroad. - 8.
-If more than one result is earned for a subject, the highest result that has been earned will apply during the degree audit. - 9.
-If a student is able to demonstrate that examination work they have submitted has been lost as a result of act or omission of the institution before being assessed, the Board of Examiners shall decide what subsequent course of action will be taken.
+The definition that the other degree programme attributes to those marks will also be adopted. - The provisions of Article 20 apply to final marks that are earned abroad. - 8.
+If more than one result is earned for a subject, the highest result that has been earned will apply during the degree audit, on the understanding that where a pass mark is given along

+- with a sufficient final mark expressed numerically, only the numeric part counts (e.g. for the purpose of grade-averages). - 9.
+If a student is able to demonstrate that examination work they have submitted has been lost as a result of an act or omission of the institution before being assessed, the Board of Examiners shall decide what subsequent course of action will be taken.